ad-Git-hub/KivyPythonCalculator/README.md

 # KivyPythonCalculator
-This is an android application developed using Kivy Python learned from RealPython projects. the apk file is stored in bin folder.
-The .apk file shall be exported to android phone and tested working fine.
-Further reference available at https://realpython.com/mobile-app-kivy-python/
+This is an android application developed using Kivy Python learned from RealPython projects.
+The .apk files are stored in bin folder.
+The calculator.apk file shall be copied to android phone and tested .
+Further reference is available at https://realpython.com/mobile-app-kivy-python/